jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-3-2-deployment-methods-github-actions/index.md

 {{< figure src="gha-deploy-key.png" caption="" alt="GitHub Pages repo deploy keys page" >}}

-Copy the contents of the *private key* you created earlier (perhaps using your new command?! {{<emoji ":smirk:" >}}) and navigate to the source code repository's `Settings` page, then `Secrets`.
+Copy the contents of the *private key* you created earlier (perhaps using your new command?! :smirk:) and navigate to the source code repository's `Settings` page, then `Secrets`.
 You'll need to give it a sensible name as this then referred to later in the workflow configuration.
 Paste the private key in the value field.

 {{< figure src="gha-secrets-key.png" caption="No secrets here!" alt="GitHub source code repo secrets page" >}}